KEINOS/Mastodon_StreamingAPI_Parser/README.md

 This class simply parses the received lines from [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) of the [Mastodon Streaming API](https://docs.joinmastodon.org/methods/timelines/streaming/) to JSON object string.

+The below lines (server-sent event messages) will be parsed in JSON and nothing more.

 ```text
 b59
 event: update